- Emergency cash advances up to $500

 - Cash advance amounts aren't guaranteed and can fluctuate

 Dave is an online-only banking platform that provides products and services to help you manage your money without the overdraft fees charged by traditional banks.

-One of Dave’s claims to fame is its ExtraCash cash advance that lets you borrow up to $500.
-What’s more, Dave keeps track of your spending habits and predicts what your balance likely will be before payday.
-It also sends you an alert notification if you are in danger of an overdraft on your account.
-In the event you find your paychecks stretched thin each month, Dave will help you find a side hustle to bring in extra cash.
+One of Dave’s claims to fame is its ExtraCash cash advance, which lets you borrow up to $500 in advance of your next paycheck.
+Dave also keeps track of your spending habits and predicts what your balance will likely be before payday.
+The app can send you an alert notification when you have a low balance or are in danger of an overdraft on your account.
+In the event that you find your paychecks stretched thin each month, Dave can help you find a side hustle to bring in extra cash.
 However, you’ll pay fees for these Dave services.

 The Dave Spending Account is Dave’s primary product.
-It works in the same way as a checking account, but without the checks — although Dave does offer a Send a Check option for a fee.
-You use the app and your Dave Card to transfer money in and out of your account.
-There’s no minimum opening deposit or minimum balance requirement.
+It works in the same way as a normal checking account but without the checks — although Dave does offer a Send a Check option for a fee.
+You can transfer money in and out of your Dave Spending Account using your card and the app.
+There’s no minimum opening deposit or minimum balance requirement, and has a APY.

 - Direct deposit

-- ACH transfer from a linked account from another financial institution — $1 monthly membership fee required to link bank account
+- ACH transfer from a linked account — Dave charges a $1 monthly membership fee to link an external bank account

 - Transfer from a Dave Goals Account